Alexxx2207/Profitable/README.md

 ## Profitable - Overview
-This platform helps traders to make decisions, observe the financial markets and communicate with each other.
-It's perfect for investment banks, hedge funds or retail traders' communities.
+This project is a platform that helps traders to make trading decisions, observe the financial markets, communicate with each other, journal their performance and never miss news or events.
+It is suitable for investment banks, hedge funds and retail traders' communities.

 ## Project Structure
-### In folder Profitable there are all files for the backend and the frontend application.
+### In folder Profitable there are all files for both the backend and the frontend application.

-> :warning: **The backend is written in C# - ASP.NET CORE WEB API is used!** :warning:

 #### **Link for the clientside application folder: https://github.com/Alexxx2207/Profitable/tree/main/Profitable/Profitable.Web/ClientApp** ####